 This baby is now a beautiful, intelligent and somewhat sassy five-year old girl, and it has been amazing to watch her grow and get to know her.
 Her younger brother, now 2 1/2, was also born in this very house, and he and I are also quite close.
 Up until now, both have only remembered living in this co-op house and life with me as a housemate.
 That blows me away, as five years is a tiny portion of my life, but these kids’ entire lives up until now.
 It’s as if I were an uncle except one who lived in the home.
 I often joke that I had the luxury of “borrowing” them and then handing them back when they became difficult.

 I’d known for years that the family would be committed staying here several years in this house but not for the long term.
 They are now living in another state and starting a new life, just in time for the little girl to start kindergarten.

 I’ve never published photos of the children before per the parents’ wishes.
 Now that they are in another part of the country, I can feel comfortable doing so.
 I don’t know if I’ll ever have children of my own, and the older I get, the less likely I will, but it’s been a great experience “borrowing” these kids and growing with them.
 Here they are, dressed for Halloween as Elmo and a lion, respectively.

 The co-op house is still thriving and will continue to do so.
 The family is being replaced by three experienced co-opers, one of whom was a housemate of mine in my previous house.
 We have three other children here, who are slightly older and who will help guarantee that this house continues to be lively place.
+And the co-op house changes will continue.
 But I will always have fond memories of the previous five years, proud of what I and this family have been able to help accomplish, and I look forward to the possibilities for his house in the future.